Anthonypaige/investnurenergy/src/content/post/ev-charger-shopping-guide-a-heavily-incentivized-home-improvement.md

 ### **What is a Bi-directional EV Charger?**

 Bi-directional EV chargers, expected to become available in 2024, offer a range of capabilities.
 Not only can they charge your EV, but they can also send electricity back to the grid.
 Some models will even allow for direct DC-to-DC charging from your solar panels to your EV, eliminating the need for AC conversion.
 These chargers are set to bring a host of new functionalities to the realm of sustainable energy and EV technology.
-For more insights, explore our [article on key players in the bi-directional EV charger market](#).

 #### **Compatibility and Installation**